coderdojo-banbridge/astro-pi/2018/LuxQuest/README.md

 **Note:** One improvement here could be to pass this location in as an argument to the programs below

+#### Requirements

+The following commands need to be run in order to have code run as expected:

+`pip install pyephem`
+`sudo apt-get install libjpeg-dev`
+`pip install pillow`

 #### dataRecorder.py

 This is the code that will run in space.
 To run it do the following at the command line: